-This report compiles the data from the April 2012 annual monitoring of the Salmon Test Site (STS), formerly called the Tatum Salt Dome Test Site (TSDTS), in Lamar County, Mississippi.
-Additionally, it contains data from the year 2012 continuation of the study of selected wells and surface locations.
-The U.S. Department of Energy (DOE) had representation onsite during the April monitoring period.
+This report compiles the data from the October 2014 annual monitoring of the Salmon Test Site (STS), formerly called the Tatum Salt Dome Test Site (TSDTS), in Lamar County, Mississippi.
+Additionally, it contains data from the year 2014 continuation of the study of selected wells and surface locations.
+The U.S. Department of Energy (DOE) had representation onsite during the October monitoring period.
 Samples from the annual monitoring were split between the Division of Radiological Health (DRH) and the DOE contractor, Stoller.
 To the extent available, data from DOE's contract lab for the monitoring periods are included.
+Note: The "annual" monitoring is now on an 18 month basis (i.e. October 2014, April 2016, October 2017, etc.).